phaubertin/jinue/doc/syscalls/create-thread.md

 The descriptor number to bind to the new thread is set in `arg1`.

 The descriptor number for the target process is set in `arg2`.
-This descriptor must have the necessary permissions to create a thread in the target process (JINUE_PERM_CREATE_THREAD) and to bind a descriptor in the target process (JINUE_PERM_OPEN).

 ```
     +----------------------------------------------------------------+